DanilleH22/inkpad_book/README.md

 ### Unfixed Bugs
 Responsiveness for screen on profile will, not shrink as the nature of how the cards, were formatted.
 This is only for when users have 3 or more books published or in draft.
 This has been left like this as I have scored the internet but could not find a resource to help me fix this.

+Browser can't be used on thired party websites.

 ## Technologies Used
 ### Main Languages Used